Moctor/SpaceShipRailShooter/README.md

-# SpaceShipRailShooter
-This is a spaceship railshooter project I created during class, where I personally developed every aspect of the asset.
-All the models, textures, visual effects, animations, and scripts were designed and implemented by me.
+This is a spaceship project I developed during a class assignment.
+I was responsible for creating every element of the project, including the 3D models, textures, visual effects, animations, and scripts.
+This project allowed me to practice and improve my skills in Unity, asset creation, and game programming, while gaining hands-on experience in designing a complete game object from scratch.